The Best Game Changing Camera Gear

 There’s an old saying that the best camera is the one that you have in your hand.
 This statement is implying that the gear that you use to create the photo is much less important than the vision used during the photographic process.
 In other words, you do not need the latest and greatest camera to achieve incredible results.
 But……… There are some pieces of gear than can greatly enhance your photography experience by making certain tasks easier or more streamlined.
-In this article I will discuss some of the best game changing camera gear that I use in my everyday workflow.
+In this article I will discuss some of the best game changing camera gear and accessories that I use in my everyday workflow.

 Full disclosure: Some of the links in this article are affiliate links that give me a small kickback.
 That being said, I fully endorse the items mentioned below and would not recommend gear that I did not believe in.
 I use or have used all of the applicable items in this article.
 If you read this article and would like to make a purchase, please use one of the links below.
 Affiliate links help me to continue providing high quality content for free.
 Thanks!